-The foremost aspect to be considered in the scenario of computer overheat is that are the drivers updated.
+The foremost aspect to be considered in the scenario of computer overheat is that the drivers are updated.
 One can face this issue if the drives are not updated correctly according to Windows.
-Users can go to their settings, to the Window Updates section, and then check for these updates.
-It is also necessary that you install the correct drivers for Windows 10 to avoid the computer overheat.
+Users can go to their settings, the Window Updates section, and then check for them.
+It is also necessary that you install the correct drivers for Windows 10 to avoid the Computer overheat.

 However, Windows 10 users have to follow an additional set of methods due to computer overheat problems that have accompanied that Windows upgrade.
 We shall discuss them further in the article.

-If your computer is overheating, and your battery life is heading for a complete meltdown, this could be attributed to a process called the runtime broker.
+If your Computer is overheating and your battery life is heading for a complete meltdown, this could be attributed to a runtime broker process.

-The core feature from Windows 8 was designed by Microsoft, and it is a safe process that assists the Windows through the Metro apps permissions.
+Microsoft designed the core feature from Windows 8, and it is a safe process that assists Windows through the Metro apps permissions.
 Runtime Broker won't run as long as no Metro apps are running.
-However, with the upgrade to Windows 10, this process comes alongside too, and for now, it's been causing a great disturbance for most use
+However, with the upgrade to Windows 10, the process comes alongside too.
+And for now, it's been causing a great disturbance for most use.

-You can start by ensuring that the Runtime Broker has been consuming a majority chunk of your CPU processes, thus causing the issue of Computer overheats.
-You are required to head to the Task Manager and check the processes tab to find out if it has been consuming the CPU space.
-If it has been indeed occupying the space, you have to follow the given options to disable Runtime Broker.
-This involves tweaking your registry.
+You can start by ensuring that the Runtime Broker has been consuming a majority chunk of your CPU processes, thus causing computer overheats.
+You must head to the Task Manager and check the processes tab to determine if it has been consuming the CPU space.
+If it has been occupying the space, you have to follow the given options to disable Runtime Broker.
+It involves tweaking your registry.
 Therefore, if you are not sure of your capability to do it alone, we recommend professional help.

 Here are the following steps:

 However, one can opt for the following options if the heating problem persists.
-One can turn off the Windows Tips reduces the processes that Runtime Broker occupies.
+One can turn off the Windows to reduces the processes that Runtime Broker occupies.
 Using the settings menu in Windows 10, you can turn off the Windows tips.
-Turning on the battery saver mode in Windows 10 can also give you respite from the problem of computer overheat for some time, but is not a permanent solution.
+Turning on the battery saver mode in Windows 10 can also give you respite from the problem of Computer overheat for some time, but it is not a permanent solution.